brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Blindspotting**

+This is the third movie I've seen this year that was shot in Oakland, and I loved it.
+There is so much intensity, and so many parts that made me hold my breath, but everyone in this, especially Daveed Diggs, just showed-up and did an outstanding job.
+The criticism of gentrification in this felt more present and painful than Sorry to Bother You, and the raw emotional energy between family and friends here was so good.

 **The Nun**

 Lol, this ridiculous series.
 My friend got me into this while I was recovering from a surgery last year by asking me to watch all the preceding movies before we went to see one of the Annabelle ones.
 This series delivers spooky times, jump-scares, and a universe completely devoid of a loving god.
 I'm always down for a movie where the evil folks win, and this series is suitably unclear about who actually comes out on top, so I just claim it for the demons.

 **The Endless**